 The best food delivery services bring you delicious meals to your front door — and all you need is a phone or computer to place your order.
-There are a ton of food delivery services in the market right now, and they're more in demand than ever as indoor dining remains closed or severely restricted in many areas.
+All it takes is a few taps or clicks and bon appetit!
+There are a ton of food delivery apps in the market right now, and they're more in demand than ever as indoor dining remains restricted in many areas.

 Food delivery services have become very popular in recent years, even before the pandemic.
 A report from eMarketer said that 40 million Americans used a food delivery app in 2019.
 That number has likely risen exponentially in the past few months, due to the coronavirus pandemic.